jhanley634/dojo-blackboard/docs/secrets.md

 # siblings

-Clone the dojo-secrets repo somewhere convenient, and then clone the dojo repo  at the same level.
+Clone the dojo-secrets repo somewhere convenient, and then clone the dojo-blackboard repo at the same level.
 An `ls` in the parent directory should show both repos.

 Put another way, this word-count command should indicate